PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Concluding Remarks

 \section{Concluding Remarks}

 This work describes \pyoed, a highly extensible high-level software package for OED in inverse problems and DA. \pyoed aims to be a comprehensive Python toolkit for model-constrained OED.
 The package targets scientists and researchers interested in understanding the details of OED formulations and approaches.
 It is also meant to enable researchers to experiment with standard and innovative OED technologies within external test problems (e.g., simulations).
-The mathematical formulations of OED, inverse problems, and DA overlap significantly, and thus, we plan to extend \pyoed with a plethora of Bayesian inversion, DA, and OED implementations as well as new scientific simulation models, observation error models, and observation operators.

-While we focused the discussions in this paper on specific OED approaches, the current version \pyoed (\pyoedversion) provides several other implementations and emphasizes implementing the essential infrastructure that enables combininig DA and OED elements with other parts of the package.
+As the community continues to progress in understanding Bayesian inversion, DA, and OED, we intend to extend \pyoed alongside them.
+As an example, we are paying close attention to advances in automatic differentiation \cite{james2018jax} and numerical methods for the accelerated evaluation of previously intractable utility criteria \cite{beck2018fast}.
+While we focused the discussions in this paper on specific OED approaches, the current version \pyoed provides several other implementations and emphasizes implementing the essential infrastructure that enables combining DA and OED elements with other parts of the package.
+Thus, we plan to expand the package with additional DA methods such as variants of the Kalman filtering and smoothing algorithms, particle filtering, and hybrid variational-ensemble methods.
+Relevant optimization methods such as branch and bound will also be added.
 The main limitation of the initial version of \pyoed is scalability.
 Specifically, the concept is developed without parallelization capability.
-In future versions of \pyoed, scalability will be achieved by adding message passing interface (MPI) support, for example using the \code{mpi4py} package, and by supporting \code{PETSc}~\cite{balay2022petsc}.
+In future versions of \pyoed, scalability will be achieved by adding Message Passing Interface (MPI) support, for example using the \code{mpi4py} package, and by supporting \code{PETSc}~\cite{balay2022petsc}.
 Performance will also be enhanced by converting or rewriting suitable parts of the package in \code{Cython}.

 \begin{acks} This material is based upon work supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357.
 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Nuclear Physics, Scientific Discovery through Advanced Computing (SciDAC) Program through the FASTMath Institute.
 The work of SEA was supported by Argonne National Laboratory during his appointment as a 2021 Wallace Givens Associate. \end{acks}